Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

   return(true);
 }

-// Executes one line of 0-terminated G-Code.
-The line is assumed to contain only uppercase
-// characters and signed floating point values (no whitespace).
-Comments and block delete
-// characters have been removed.
-In this function, all units and positions are converted and
-// exported to grbl's internal functions in terms of (mm, mm/min) and absolute machine
-// coordinates, respectively.
 uint8_t gc_execute_line(char *line)
 {
-  /* -------------------------------------------------------------------------------------
-     STEP 1: Initialize parser block struct and copy current g-code state modes.
-The parser updates these modes and commands as the block line is parser and will only be used and executed after successful error-checking.
-The parser block struct also contains a block values struct, word tracking variables, and a non-modal commands tracker for the new block.
-This struct contains all of the necessary information to execute the block. */

   memset(&gc_block, 0, sizeof(gc_block)); // Initialize the parser block struct.
   memcpy(&gc_block.modal,&gc_state.modal,sizeof(gc_modal_t)); // Copy current modes